IHB-IBR-department/BOLD_deconvolution/README.md

 # fMRI BOLD signal deconvolution

-This repository provides a Python function to perform hemodynamic deconvolution of fMRI BOLD signals.
+This repository provides Python and MATLAB functions to perform hemodynamic deconvolution of fMRI BOLD signals.
 The deconvolution process is based on a discrete cosine set and ridge regression, converting preprocessed BOLD signals into neuronal time series.

 Function: **ridge_regress_deconvolution**